Supply Chain Security: Achieving Best Practices

 What happens next?

 All organizations struggle with these challenges to a certain extent — even those with relatively mature cybersecurity programs.
-That’s why it helps to go back-to-basics and try in the first instance to answer those basic questions of who your suppliers are, what their security maturity is and how they use your data, if at all.
+That’s why it helps to go back to basics and try, in the first instance, to answer those basic questions of who your suppliers are, what their security maturity is, and how they use your data, if at all.

 This boils down to visibility: understanding what IT assets you own, what’s running on them and what third-party dependencies there are.
 It’s simple to say but not always to do.
 Tanium research found that 94 percent of global IT decision-makers have discovered endpoints within their IT environment that they were previously unaware of.